bkrn/wumixos/README.md

 Defaults to writing the binary to `./umix_os.um` but you can provide a different target file as an argument

-`cargo run --release --bin decrypt`
+`cargo run --release --bin decrypt --features "decrypt"`

 ## Launch umix OS in terminal